-SCOTTSDALE, AZ — A nurse pleaded not guilty Tuesday to allegations she illegally offered Botox and a weight-loss drug at a Scottsdale med spa without proper medical oversight.
+SCOTTSDALE, AZ — A nurse pleaded not guilty Tuesday to allegations that she illegally offered Botox and a weight-loss drug at a Scottsdale med spa without proper medical oversight.

 During the visit, prosecutors allege Baggett offered the agent Botox and a prescription weight-loss drug.